 - In the episode "Reincarnation", an exploding comet creates a rainbow with an extra color never seen before.
 However, since that particular segment was Deliberately Monochrome, that new color just looks gray to the audience.

 - As reported in Scientific American and the other wiki citing Science, through various bits of optical illusion type gimmickery, people can see and recognize a Fictional Colour - two, in fact: the color that is a blend of blue and yellow that is not green, and the color that is a blend of green and red that is not ick brown.
+The "greenish-purple" described in the page quote is one of these.
+There's also Stygian Blue, resulting from fatigue caused by staring at bright yellow then looking at something black.
+There are others listed on The Other Wiki's page for Impossible Colors.

 - Being a combination of colors on two opposite ends of the light spectrum, the color magenta doesn't actually exist.
 It is what happens when your eyes detect both red and violet light, and your brain mashes them together.